go-fair-us/go-fair-us.github.io/_drafts/2020-08-20-carpentry-fair-lesson-sprint.md

 ## How to Get Started and Join

 We have created a [primer](https://docs.google.com/document/d/1IwnClDjruY9yLmJEUjz-JvRptxqaLsiOTieUlgVbry8/edit?usp=sharing) (instructions) for people looking to learn more about the sprint.
 We encourage you to read through the primer first and then decide whether you would like to join the effort.
-The primer includes information on how to [register](https://www.eventbrite.com.au/e/library-carpentry-fair-lesson-sprint-tickets-115957980441) (for Zoom).
+The primer includes information on how to register.

 ## How will the Sprint be Organised